claralang/GRAD521_DMPLang_2020/index.md

   FT-IR: The FT-IR spectrometer will measure absorbance vs wavenumber in a graph.
 I am unfamiliar with the specific software that will be used, but the final data output for interpretation will be a graph.
 It will be less than 1GB.

   Differential Scanning Calorimetry: Using DSC Q2000 from TA instruments, heat flow and temperature throughout the procedure will be recorded.
-I am unfamiliar with the software, but the final data output for interpretation will be a graph. <1 GB
+The final data output for interpretation will be a .csv, which will be transformed into a graph. <1 GB

 Qualitative data will be stored in .jpg format:
   SEM/stereomicroscope imaging: Using Scanning electron microscope, high quality images of the fibers will be captured.
 It will be saved onto the lab drive as well as my personal laptop. <1GB